 I’m gonna be famous… aren’t I?

 C’mon.
 You’re a fantasy writer.
-Nobody’s ever going to recognise you on the street.
-You’ll always be able to shop in the supermarket without being hassled.
+Nobody’s ever going to recognise you on the street, but the up side is you’ll always be able to shop in the supermarket without being hassled.
 If you’re expecting to be interviewed on prime time tv, or be invited to drive in the Grand Prix celebrity race, you’re going to be very disappointed.
 Personally, I reckon being an author is the best kind of fame – your name is known by the coolest people (readers) but no celebrity hunter is ever going to follow you into the toilets with a camera.